 Cocker Spaniels have wavy and thick coats.
 The ears of Chi Spaniels may be fringed, and they may have longer fur on their feet, chest, belly, and legs.

-Their tails will also be most likely be furry and plumed.
+Their tails will also be most likely to be furry and plumed.

-Colors of this hybrid include chocolate, fawn, gray, silver, white, red, black, or cream.
-It can also be tricolor, merle, spotted, or brindle.
+Colours of this hybrid include chocolate, fawn, grey, silver, white, red, black, or cream.
+It can also be tricolour, merle, spotted, or brindle.

 Chi Spaniels don’t have a lot of grooming requirements.
 They are not difficult to maintain.
 Grooming can be done once a week to keep your Chi Spaniel looking its best.